-Cholestasis can eventually result in bile build-up in the Liver causing cell-death and essentially destroying the liver little by little.
-TUDCA has actually been shown to prevent this from happening.
-It’s considered extremely reliable in this regard.
+Cholestasis can eventually result in bile build-up in the liver, causing cell-death which essentially destroys the liver cell by cell.

 Insulin Sensitivity is simply a measure of the degree to which your body needs to secrete Insulin to deal with the food you eat.

-low Insulin Sensitivity, also called Insulin Resistance, can lead to obesity and, eventually Diabetes.
+Low Insulin sensitivity, also called Insulin Resistance, can lead to obesity and eventually Diabetes.

 In vitro, TUDCA has been shown to restore normal glucose metabolism and improve insulin sensitivity.

 Alcohol is one of the most widely used psychoactive substances on the planet.

-Prohormone Cycle Support
+Prohormone And Oral Steroid Cycle Support

 Some compounds aren’t particularly liver toxic while others can cause liver shutdown in just a matter of weeks!

-While further studies are definitely needed to determine what other toxins TUDCA can protect against, it definitely makes for a solid addition to any Cycle Support supplement.
+While further studies are definitely needed to determine what other toxins TUDCA can protect against, it definitely makes for a solid addition to any Cycle Support supplement stack.

 In mice, it has been shown to prevent cell death in the presence of 3-nitropropionic acid, a toxin known to induce Huntington’s Disease.

 TUDCA Dosing And Safety

-Since there aren’t many studies in humans, there is no established clinical dose for TUDCA.
+Since there aren’t many studies in humans, there is no precise clinical dose for TUDCA.

-Throughout all of the studies in which TUDCA has been used in humans (for whatever purpose), no adverse events have been reported.
+Throughout all of the studies in which TUDCA has been used in humans, no adverse events have been reported.

 While more research is certainly needed to determine a minimally effective dose and a maximum tolerable dose, all the available evidence suggests TUDCA is remarkably safe.

-Choosing The Best TUDCA Supplements
+Choosing The Best TUDCA Supplement

 For that reason, many supplement companies that use it in their formulas end up under-dosing it quite severely.

-There are plenty of other supplement companies that sell TUDCA in sinlge ingredient form, but you should go with a brand you trust.
+There are plenty of other supplement companies that sell TUDCA in single ingredient form, but you should go with a brand you trust.

-It happens more than you might think!
+That type of thing happens more than you might think!

-The Bottom Line
+The Bottom Line On TUDCA